rafer/good/README.md

 person.attributes # => {:name => "Miss Mrahms", :age => 30}
 ```

-You can call `Person.coerce` to coerce input to a `Person` in the follwoing
+You can call `Person.coerce` to coerce input to a `Person` in the following
 ways:

 ```ruby